 The next thing to do is sign up in local directories and business listings.
 Not sure what these are?
 Ever heard about Yelp, TripAdvisor, MapQuest, and Foursquare?
 These are all directories.
 They are sites with business listings, i.e., profiles of different businesses where users can easily find information about them and, in many cases, reviews as well.

 Basically, they are the modern-day, upgraded versions of phone books and the yellow pages.
 So, making your way into them is very important if you want your potential clients to find you.

 What is significant about directories is that Google has been giving them more and more relevance and pushing them to the very top of search results.
 So when your potential customers Google you, they’ll click on your GMB listing if it’s there, then most probably on the local directory that came up just below (or vice versa).
 They’ll be able to learn more about you and double-check your location to find you more easily.

 In addition to that, another great thing about local directories is that your existing clients can leave reviews there.
 And we all know that good reviews are gold!
 This is, therefore, a great way to leave a good impression and strengthen your overall reputation.

-So, sign up for those directories, get those listings and new local customers.
+So, sign up for those directories, and get those listings and new local customers.
 It’s usually pretty simple, straightforward, and all you need to do is fill in the information about your business.

 But there’s one crucial thing to keep in mind!
 Keep that information – most importantly NAP – consistent!